Role

 • The redesigned experience helped users "feel more prepared."

-One of the key takeaways I took away from this project was that designing for confidence in a system is just as important as designing for usability.
+Designing for confidence in a system is just as important as designing for usability.
 These two concepts play into each other, but if a system is developed without user confidence in mind, then the entire experience may fall apart.

 I also reinforced the concept that direct learning integration into a product or experience is extremely important.
 Not only does it reduce friction for first time users, it also improve their engagement and retention.